 Eggs are always an eggcellent addition to meals.
 Check out this compilation of peeling, cutting, coring, and dicing techniques at the Kitchn to get some ideas.
 We used a wide variety of in-season ingredients, and the results were impressive, as well as delicious.

-Incorporating proteins into a salad is vital in order to reach full meal status, as we have striven to do all through July.
-Eggs are satisfying way to incorporate that protein.
-I don’t eat too much meat and don’t usually keep much of it on hand that I could easily add into a salad.
+Incorporating proteins into a salad is vital to reach full meal status, as we have striven to do all through July.
+Eggs are a satisfying way to incorporate that protein.
+I don’t eat too much meat and don’t usually keep much of it on hand to easily add into a salad.
 However, I do always have a supply of eggs in my fridge.
 They cook up quickly and offer a multitude of options.

-Hard boiling is one method that can be completed in about 15 minutes.
-Hilary demonstrated her hard boiling method with ease.
-Though the technique might sound simple enough, I see people, and even restaurants, serve hard boiled eggs with grey yolks all the time.
-While there are logical concerns about cooking eggs all the way through, it doesn’t mean you need to overcook and remove all of the delicious flavor in the process.
+Hard boiling is one method that you can complete in about 15 minutes.
+Hilary demonstrated her hard-boiling method with ease.
+Though the technique might sound simple enough, I see people, and even restaurants, serve hard-boiled eggs with grey yolks all the time.
+While there are logical concerns about cooking eggs all the way through, it doesn’t mean you need to overcook and remove all of the delicious flavors in the process.
 Knowing how to

 Before you begin, note that the fresher your eggs, the tougher it will be to peel them.
-Hilary suggests poking the top of the eggs, before boiling, with a pin.
+Hilary suggests poking the top of the eggs before boiling them with a pin.
 This releases some of the water in the membrane that would otherwise evaporate over time.

 If the first egg you crack open is not cooked enough to your liking, place them back on the stove in boiling water for another minute and repeat the cooling process.
 However, if your egg yolk is not completely solid, it’s still fine to eat.
 You just have a soft boiled egg — like in a fried or poached egg with a soft or runny yolk.